Albert Fransella: Biography

 In 1898 Fransella organised a concert at the Queen's (small) Hall to show off four flutes which he had commissioned from Rudall Carte.
 At the concert, the Fransella Flute Quartet premiered two works by Thomas Harrison Frewin, a composer and the first violin in Henry Wood's Queens' Hall Orchestra.
 The concert also included new works by Ernesto Köhler and Albert Ketèlbey.

 In 1900 and 1901 as conductor, musical director and manager of the summer theatre at Ranelagh Gardens, Felixstowe, he directed his own series of promenade concerts with his own orchestra.

 He played with the Queen's Hall Wind Quintet, founded in 1902 alongside Désiré Lalande (oboe), Manuel Gomez (clarinet), Frederick James (bassoon) and Adolf Borsdorf (horn).

 Fransella was to give and present many first performances of works by the twentieth century's great composers.
 On 13 March 1899, at an Albert Fransella Chamber Concert, there was the first performance of Delius’s Seven Songs from the Norwegian, at the Queen's (Small) Hall with Minna Fischer.

-Fransella gave the first English performance of Debussy's Prélude à l'après-midi d'un faune at a Promenade concert with the Queen's Hall Orchestra on the 20th of August, 1904.
+Fransella gave the first English performance of Debussy's Prélude à l'après-midi d'un faune at a Promenade concert with the Queen's Hall Orchestra on 20 August 1904.

 Such was his fame, that in 1906 a caricature appeared of Fransella entitled The Paganini of the Flute in the Illustrated Sporting and Dramatic News.
 This title was repeated in subsequent reviews.
 Fransella was to have many such laudations to describe his playing during his career: …no player can equal Mr. Fransella, virtuoso of the flute.
 Henry Wood referred to him as, 'That great flautist'.
 He also received high praise for his conducting and pianistic skills.

 In May 1906, Fransella played at a Bach Memorial concert in the Aeolian Hall, to raise funds for the purchase of Bach's house in Eisenach and for the endowment of a Bach Museum.
 The following month, in June 1906, at the Broadwood Concert Room, he gave the British premiere of the York Bowen Suite for Flute and Piano, which Bowen dedicated to Fransella, with the composer at the piano.
 He played the work again later in the year at the Promenade Concerts at the Queen's Hall.
 At the June concert, Fransella also performed with his new quartet, consisting of Ferdinand Weist-Hill on violin, Jacques Renard on cello and Jacques Presburg on piano.

 In 1907 he co-founded the music publishers Stainer & Bell with Richard Henry Walthew a colleague at the Guildhall School of Music, Sydney Bransgrove and others.
 He edited several publications and published several of his own compositions via this publishing house.
 He premiered the 1907 Idyll by Walthew, published by Stainer and Bell, with the pianist Frederick B. Kiddle at a Queen's Hall Prom in September 1907.